omi3123/cpp-room-guest-management-system/README.md

-# C++ Room and Guest Management System 🏨
+🏨 C++ Room and Guest Management System

-A basic Object-Oriented C++ project that manages hotel room bookings and guest details.
+A basic **Object-Oriented Programming (OOP)** project in **C++** that manages hotel room bookings and guest details.
-The system allows adding rooms and guests, booking and cancelling rooms, and checking availability — all without exception handling.
+The system allows adding rooms and guests, booking and cancelling rooms, and checking availability through a console-based interface.

 ---

 ## 📌 Features

-- ➕ Add new rooms
+- ➕ Add New Rooms
-- ➕ Add new guests
+- ➕ Add New Guests
-- ✅ Book available rooms
+- ✅ Book Available Rooms
-- ❌ Cancel room bookings
+- ❌ Cancel Room Bookings
-- 📋 Display all guests or rooms
+- 📋 Display All Guests or Rooms
-- 🔍 Check room availability
+- 🔍 Check Room Availability

 ---